kandji-inc/support/api-tools/update-device-record/README.md

 - **User** - The assigned User can be updated if a Directory Services has been integrated with Kandji and the User exists in the Kandji console.
 The Kandji user ID Number must be used in the input file.

-    To find a Blueprint ID take the following steps:
+    To find a Kandji User ID number take the following steps:

     1. Log in to the Kandji web app
     2. Select the Users module